 There are so many grilling and cooking accessories available for good barbeque that it can be difficult to know which one to get.
 While it is hard to argue which one is the ultimate best for the Weber Smokey Mountain grill, some accessories simply make it easier to get the flavor you want from the meat.
 Anything that expands the capabilities of the smoker is worth considering, including this special rib rack.

-The Weber 6605 Original Rib Rack makes it easy to cook your ribs to perfection by elevating the meat cuts away from the heat source.
-This prevents the meat from directly touching the grill which can create charred, uneven marks along the surface.
+Granger McCollough, outdoor cooking expert and co-founder of Elite Patio Direct, particularly recommends The Weber 6605 Original Rib Rack, telling us that “smoking is the best way to cook tender, juicy ribs, and this rib rack makes it that much easier” to cook your ribs to perfection by elevating the meat cuts away from the heat source.
+This prevents the meat from directly touching the grill, which can create charred, uneven marks along the surface.
 Instead, each cut is elevated to where the heat is more even in distribution.
 The rack will hold a total of five separate ribs for an entire meal all at once.

 Dimensions: 3.5 x 8 x 13.2 inches | Compatibility: Weber Q 200/2000 and larger gas grills, 18-inch and larger charcoal grills